Peri-implantitis: Surgical treatment

 Surgical flap management with either (or both) resective and regenerative approaches is only considered if infection is controlled successfully.
 This treatment is used to restore the bony support through guided bone regeneration, or to reshape the peri-implant soft tissue.
 This also helps in comprehensive debridement and local decontamination of the affected implant.
 It is vital to consider the aesthetic and morphological characteristics of the peri-implant lesion when considering resective surgical techniques.

 Current research

 Preventing peri-implantitis using Biomaterial strategies to prevent or eliminate initial bacterial attachment are currently being researched.
 These biomaterial strategies are aiming at suppressing or inhibiting bacterial colonization of implant surfaces in favor or host cells and tissues.
 Additionally, new studies suggest that implant-specific instruments need to be used that reduce peri-implant bacteria while maintaining the integrity of the surface of the implant.
 In contrast, if the implant surface is damaged by abrasive instruments, such as titanium brushes, titanium microparticles are released to the peri-implant environment that contribute to inflammation.
-Various combinations of strategies like antimicrobial surfaces and or delivery mechanisms coupled with methods to favor stable osseointegration and permucosal seal are being developed, these type of surfaces will be most effective in developing implants resistant to peri-implant disease.
+Various combinations of strategies like antimicrobial surfaces and or delivery mechanisms coupled with methods to favor stable osseointegration and permucosal seal are being developed, these types of surfaces will be most effective in developing implants resistant to peri-implant disease.